pakeke-constructor/umg-mod-monorepo/items/components.md

     --===========================================
     -- OPTIONAL VALUES:
     itemDescription = "..." -- item description

+    displayItemInfo = function(self)
+        -- Used when you want to display Item info. end

     useItem = function(self, holderEnt)
         -- Called when item is used by `holderEnt`